 The following tables provide an overview of the omega-3 (EPA+DHA) content of Vital Choice seafood products and supplements.

-**Omega-3 levels in canned seafood products vary according to their style (water-pack, oil-pack, skin-on, skinless).
-Figures shown here present the high and low range within the categories that include these product variations.
+*Omega-3 levels in seafood products vary according to their style (e.g., skin-on vs. skinless; water-pack vs. oil-pack, ).
+These figures represent the low and high range.
 For the levels of omega-3s and other nutrients in individual products, see our chart, Omega-3s and Selected Nutrients in Vital Choice Seafood.